Chimp Management home page basket Basket

 Day 1

-Your breakfasts for the weekend will be delivered and can be stored in the shared kitchen fridge, or in the mini fridge located in your own private accommodation.
+Your breakfasts for the stay will be delivered and can be stored in the shared kitchen fridge, or in the mini fridge located in your own private accommodation.

 Day 2